johnbywater/quantdsl/README.md

 }
 ```

-A command line program `quantdsl` is installed with the *Quant DSL* Python package.
-Given a path (or URL) to a document containing *Quant DSL* source code, the `quantdsl` program will evaluate the *Quant DSL* code.

-With the above example American option source code in a file called 'myamerican.quantdsl' and the above market calibration parameters in a file called 'mycalibration.json', the following shell command evaluates the expression under a calibrated one-factor model of market dynamics.
+With the above example American option source code in a file called 'americanoption.quantdsl' and the above market calibration parameters in a file called 'nbpcalibration.json', the following `quantdsl` shell command will evaluate that expression with those calibration parameters under the default one-factor model of market dynamics.

 ```
-$ quantdsl --calibration-url mycalibration.json --path-count=50000  myamerican.quantdsl
+$ quantdsl --calibration-url nbpcalibration.json --path-count=50000  americanoption.quantdsl

 Compiling DSL source:
 """